elgw/deconwolf/USAGE.md

    ```
    If it doesn't, chances are that deconwolf run out of memory and crashed.

 # Notes
- * FFTW is self tuning and will perform some tuning every time it presented for a new problem size.
-The result of this tuning is called wisdom and is stored in files like `fftw_wisdom_float_threads_16.dat` by deconwolf (in `~/config/deonwolf/`).
-Do not transfer that file to other machines and expect the tuning to take some time.
+ * FFTW is self tuning and will perform some tuning every time it
+   presented for a new problem size.
+The result of this tuning is called
+   wisdom and is stored in files like `fftw_wisdom_float_threads_16.dat`
+   by deconwolf in `~/config/deconwolf/`.
+Those files can in general
+   not be transferred to other machines.

+   This self-tuning can take considerable time but should only be needed
+   once per problem size.